 - Manage your contact information

-If you choose not to access your USCIS online account, USCIS will still process your application in USCIS ELIS.
+If you choose not to access your USCIS online account, USCIS will still process your application in the USCIS Online Account System.
 You will receive notifications and updates about your application by mail through the U.S. Postal Service.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
 We provide support for the Citizenship Application (Form N-400), Green Card Renewal (Form I-90), and several other USCIS forms.